engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 # Squash and merge

-A squash command combines the commits
+Squashing an arbitrary amount of consecutive commits combines and replaces those changes into a single commit.
+By consolidating work-in-progress commits or bilaterally annulling commits we reduce noise in our project history.

+Most source control platforms offer the option of a server side *Squash and Merge* approach when integrating changes of a completed pull request (PR).
+The procedure squashes all commits of our development branch and appends our changes to the main branch as a single commit.

+For short-lived development branches focusing on fixing or adding a single responsibility, the development steps are less important than the changes themselves and the commits may be squashed and merged.
+Complex issues are documented as inline comments or within the PR description.

+With an hypothetical average of ten commits per development branch; by squashing, we reduce the growth of commits over time from 10,000 commits to 1,000 commits.

 ## Merge commit

+On occasion, the complexity of achieving a tasks or the volume of changes across multiple files requires chronological cataloging for transparency.
+Merge commits allow us to preserve the development commits we created within the repository without clobbering the main branch.

+When analyzing the main branch via `git log` or `git bisect` we are able to ignore the branching paths of merge commits and only step into them for a detailed view.

-Advanced users of version control tools may follow the practices outlined within [this GitHub](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) blog article about structuring a story of your commits before merging via merge commit.
+As advanced users of version control tools we may follow the practices outlined within [this GitHub blog article](https://github.blog/2022-06-30-write-better-commits-build-better-projects/) about structuring a story of our commits before merging via merge commit.

 ## cherry pick